 To have your honors thesis placed in the Digital Conservancy, you must submit the following forms to the honors office:

 After receiving these forms, the honors program will submit your thesis to the Digital Conservancy within a few months.
 Upon submission, you will receive instructions on how to access the digital copy of your thesis.

 You may not want to submit your honors thesis to the conservancy if it:

-Visit the Digital Conservancy website for more details.
+View the Digital Conservancy Policies and Guidelines for more information.

 The Digital Conservancy version of your thesis will serve as the University’s official and permanent copy.
 There will not be a physical copy available in the University Libraries.